strangrjrjr/emissary_api/README.md

 - [ ] Database encryption
 - [ ] Encrypted ActionCable broadcasts
+- [ ] Use ActionCable connection to handle CRUD operations for DB
+- [ ] Use ActiveJob to handle broadcasts after commits to DB
 - [ ] Database logging/monitoring
 - [ ] Email verification